towolf/towolf.github.com/docs/PsychTests/HighColorPrecisionDrawingTest.markdown

      imaging pipeline, e.g., in Mono++ or Color++ mode of a CRS Bits++ box.

-4  = Test precision of texture drawing commands when the special
+\4  = Test precision of texture drawing commands when the special
      'globalAlpha' or 'modulateColor' arguments are used to modulate the textures pixel values during drawing -- for example for contrast selection.

-5  = Test of precision of alpha-blending: Does use of the alpha-blending
+\5  = Test of precision of alpha-blending: Does use of the alpha-blending
-     function via [Screen](/docs/Screen)\('BlendFunction'\) introduce any loss of numeric stimulus precision - and if so, how much?
+     function via [Screen](/docs/Screen)('BlendFunction') introduce any loss of numeric stimulus precision - and if so, how much?

-     This testcase 5 is incomplete and under development\!
+     This testcase 5 is incomplete and under development!